 Students for whom Southwestern is their clear first choice may apply under Early Decision.
-Southwestern must receive the application and all supporting documents by November 2 of the student's senior year in high school.
-If admitted the enrollment and housing deposit will be due by January 1.
+Southwestern must receive the application and all supporting documents by the first Tuesday of November of the student's senior year in high school.
+If admitted the enrollment, orientation and housing deposit will be due by the first Tuesday of January.
 A need based financial aid package will be presented to the student prior to the required deposit date, assuming the FAFSA has been received by December 1.
 If the student accepts the offer of admission, applications to all other schools must be withdrawn at that time and no other applications may be submitted to other schools.